magnetsystems/r2m-plugin-android/README.md

 __STEP 4: Load or create an android application__

-It is recommended to use a gradle-based application (if you are using ant go [her](https://github.com/magnetsystems/rest2mobile/wiki/rest2mobile-setup-ant)).
+It is recommended to use a gradle-based application (if you are still using ant, go [here](https://github.com/magnetsystems/rest2mobile/wiki/rest2mobile-setup-ant)).

-Ensure that yo use at a __minimum__ the Android API level 15.
+Ensure that you use at a __minimum__ the Android API level 15.

 __STEP 5: Add new API__

-Once the IDE has restarted, you should see the new R2M menu (Magnet menu for earlier releases):
+Once the IDE has restarted, you should see the new R2M menu (or "Magnet" menu in earlier releases):

 ![rest2mobile plugin main menu](doc/img/R2M-menu.jpg)

 Choose "Add new API" from the R2M menu ('Magnet' menu for earlier releases).
 The following describes the options of the wizard.

 ![rest2mobile plugin wizard](doc/img/R2M-wizard-description.jpg)